Brick Livin'

 Brick Livin' is the debut album by the rapper Mr. Marcelo.
 It was released on July 25, 2000, through No Limit Records.
 It was produced by Carlos Stephens, Donald XL Robertson, Suga Bear and Ke'Noe.
 Though it was met with positive reviews, Brick Livin failed to advance high on the charts, making it to only No. 172 on the Billboard 200.
 It also peaked at No. 43 on the Top R&B/Hip-Hop Albums and No. 9 on the Top Heatseekers.
 It is Mr. Marcelo's only album on No Limit Records.

 Critical reception

-AllMusic wrote that "what listeners will find is a refreshing approach to increasingly generic motifs that could be the most enthusiastic record to bear the No Limit stamp since Master P's breakthrough album, Ghetto D.
+Jason Birchmeier of AllMusic wrote that "what listeners will find is a refreshing approach to increasingly generic motifs that could be the most enthusiastic record to bear the No Limit stamp since Master P's breakthrough album, Ghetto D".
+In a review for The Source, Remy Trahant praised the album for its "bass-heavy beats coupled with machine-gun blasts of closed hi-hat 16th notes", but criticized the lack of diversity in its lyrical content.